This Day In Music: May 2

 May 2, 1977 ~ Singer, songwriter Katie Noonan, full name Katie Anne Noonan, born in Brisbane, Australia ~ Co-founded pop rock outfit George with her brother Tyrone Noonan, the sibling sharing lead vocals.
 The band is best known for the singles Special Ones, Run, and Breathe In Now, all taken of their 1998 Polyserena debut album.
 Noonan also founded the jazz trio Elixer, critically acclaimed for their 2011 First Seed Ripening sophomore album.
 Collaborated with her mother opera singer Maggie Noonan on the 2004 Two Of A Kind album, consisting of jazz and opera duets.
 Noonan has also recorded as a solo artist, and collaborated with a wide array of artists including Paul Grabowsky, Karin Schaupp, and the Brodsky Quartet

 May 2, 1976 ~ Pop rock sibling outfit the Bee Gees record Rest Your Love On Me at Le Studio, Quebec, Canada ~ Written by Barry Gibb, who also sang lead vocals.
 Produced by the band with Albhy Galuten and Karl Richardson.
 First released as the B-side to Too Much Heaven in November 1978.
 Noted folkie Stephen Stills guests on bass guitar.
-Also recorded by Gibb as a duet with Olivia Newton-John for his 1980 After Dark album
+Barry Gibb would later record the song as a duet with Olivia Newton-John for his 1980 After Dark album

 May 2, 1973 ~ June Marvel Cowen, commonly known as actress, big band singer June Hutton, passed away in Encino, California, USA ~ Sister of singer Ina Ray Hutton.
 Married to arranger Axel Stordahl.
 Joined the Pied Pipers in 1944 replacing Jo Stafford, remaining with the band for six years including on the hit single Dream.
 Has also worked with the Winston Trio, the Quintones, the Sande Williams Band, the Stardusters, and Gordon Macrae ~ Cowen was born in 1919